2 Macroscale: contraction at the organ level

 2.1.3 Model of the contracting muscle tissue

-The proposed macroscale muscle tissue model originates from the work of Chapelle et al. (2012).
-It is based on the Hill-Maxwell rheology represented in Figure 2.2 (b).
-This model was used in (Caruel et al. 2014), and has been refined by Kimmig, Chapelle, and Moireau (2019).
+The proposed macroscale muscle tissue model originates from the work of Chapelle et al. An energy-preserving muscle tissue model: Formulation and compatible discretizations (2012) It is based on the Hill-Maxwell rheology represented in Figure 2.2 (b).
+This model was used in Caruel et al., Dimensional reductions of a cardiac model for effective validation and calibration (2014), and has been refined in Kimmig, Chapelle, and Moireau, Thermodynamic properties of muscle contraction models and associated discrete-time principles (2019).
 We here summarize the latter formulation.

 The tissue model is decomposed of two parallel branches: a 3D branch representing the extracellular matrix and a 1D branch representing the fiber.
 The Green-Lagrange deformation tensors of the extracellular matrix and the contractile fiber are denoted by \(\underline{\underline{e}}_{{\,p}}\) and \(\underline{\underline{e}}_{{\,a}}\), respectively.
 Since the passive and active branch are in parallel, the global Green-Lagrange tensor reads \(\underline{\underline{e}}= \underline{\underline{e}}_{{\,p}}= \underline{\underline{e}}_{{\,a}}\).
 The fiber is usually viewed as a one dimensional homogenous medium where the global deformation can be mapped to the deformation of single half-sarcomere.
 Denoting by \(\ell_{\text{fib}}\) the characteristic length of a half sarcomere and by \(\delta\ell_{\text{fib}}\) its variation, we define the total extension of the fiber by \[ e_{\text{fib}}= \frac{\delta\ell_{\text{fib}}}{\ell_{\text{fib}}} = (1 + 2 \underline{\tau}\cdot\underline{\underline{e}}\cdot\underline{\tau})^{\tfrac{1}{2}}-1. \]